 D6281 - https://digitalintelligence.com/store/products/d6281

 Recently there have been new encryption schemes released called Opalite and Pyrite, which are subsets of the OPAL self-encrypting standard.
-Currently the TX1 does not support these subsets.
+Currently, the TX1 and TD4 do not support these subsets.